 Once you’re start getting good results with white hat SEO, you might want to try some edgeplay techniques to boost your SEO results really quickly.
 Here’s where gray hat SEO comes into play.

 Gray hat SEO mainly deals with dubious tactics that some of them one day could become black hat.
-You can consider these gray hat SEO techniques somewhat risky but they give you tremendous results if you practice them right.
+You can consider these somewhat risky but they give you tremendous results if you practice them right.

-You can consider gray hat SEO techniques as “questionable techniques that actually don’t offend your website visitors but work like a charm”.
+You can consider these techniques as “questionable techniques that actually don’t offend your website visitors but work like a charm”.
 So there’s nothing wrong in trying them out especially when you’re looking for desperate ways to grow your search engine traffic.

-So without any ado, let’s talk about top 10 gray hat SEO techniques that you can use on your site to grow search traffic.
+So without any ado, let’s talk about top 10 techniques that you can use on your site to grow search traffic.

 Table of Contents